Acetaldehyde: Dehydrogenation of ethanol

 In this endothermic process, ethanol vapor is passed at 260–290 °C over a copper-based catalyst.
 The process was once attractive because of the value of the hydrogen coproduct, but in modern times is not economically viable.

 Hydroformylation of methanol

 The hydroformylation of methanol with catalysts like cobalt, nickel, or iron salts also produces acetaldehyde, although this process is of no industrial importance.
 Similarly noncompetitive, acetaldehyde arises from synthesis gas with modest selectivity.

 Reactions

-Tautomerization of acetaldehyde to vinyl alcohol
+Tautomerization to vinyl alcohol

 Like many other carbonyl compounds, acetaldehyde tautomerizes to give an enol (vinyl alcohol; IUPAC name: ethenol):